We appreciate your interest in our graduate program here in the Department of Mathematics at UC San Diego!

 For any current UC San Diego graduate student who wants to earn a master's degree from the Department of Mathematics, send email from your UC San Diego email account to mathgradadmissions@math.ucsd.edu to inquire about the application procedure; this must be done before taking any courses or comprehensive/qualifying examinations to be counted toward a degree.

-Departmental support is only offered to Ph.D. students, which typically includes a Teaching Assistantship each academic quarter as well as full Tuition and Fee Scholarships.
+Departmental support offered to Ph.D. students typically includes a Teaching Assistantship in each academic quarter as well as full tuition and fee remission.
 This is guaranteed for five years as long as a student is in good academic standing and fulfills all teaching responsibilities satisfactorily.
 There will be no changes to this policy as long as funds remain available.

 Application Requirements